Fazendaaa/tiny-shortener/README.md

 ## Acknowledges
 * [Mocklab](app.mocklab.io) - System of mocking API request for testing;
-* Stormpath - [This](https://stormpath.com/blog/how-to-write-middleware-for-express-apps) express tutorial for writing examples.
+* Stormpath - [This](https://stormpath.com/blog/how-to-write-middleware-for-express-apps) express tutorial for writing examples;
+* Object Calisthenics - [This](https://medium.com/web-engineering-vox/improving-code-quality-with-object-calisthenics-aa4ad67a61f1) post helped to understand a new concept thanks to [@vinicius73](https://t.me/vinicius73) feedback on a [Node.js](https://t.me/NodejsBR) Telegram group.